-The mission of Irish 4 Life is to establish an active, positive pro-life culture among the members of our community by educating on all life issues and by actively promoting the right to a dignified life for all persons (pre-born and born).
+The mission of Irish 4 Life is to establish an active, positive pro-life culture among the members of our community.
+We hope to achieve this by educating on all life issues and by actively promoting the right to a dignified life for all persons from conception to natural death.